Major crime reports are down significantly since the university initiated enhanced safety measures in Autumn 2021.

 Strategies to combat crime have included an increased police presence, including both CPD and OSUPD officers.

-So far in calendar year 2022, OSUPD has recruited, trained and sworn in five new law enforcement officers.
+In 2022, OSUPD recruited, trained and sworn in 11 new law enforcement officers, including a new deputy chief.

 We have added police patrols through a program called crime interdiction paying OSUPD and CPD overtime.